 Information and decisions needed to complete setup are:

-- Contact information for the AP coordinator, principal, backup coordinator (if applicable), and technology coordinator
+- Contact information for the AP coordinator, principal, additional authorized staff person (if applicable), and technology coordinator

 - Your school's start and end dates for the academic year